Your Privacy Is Important To Us

 Our pitch detector tool will work with most instruments and vocals.
 If you prefer it that way, we also have tuners for specific instruments.

-For tuning a guitar use our dedicated tuner or this list of the notes and frequencies for each string - starting with the thickest string to the thinnest.
+For tuning a guitar you can use this list of the notes and frequencies for each string - starting with the thickest string to the thinnest.